 - Improved time management

 There are many coaches in the world with different niches (specialties).
 I love to work with ministry leaders, especially pastors.
-I’ve sat across from over a 100 leaders through the years and see the great need for a safe person to be open and honest with.
+I’ve sat across from hundreds of leaders through the years and see the great need for a safe person to be open and honest with.
 I know Christian leaders carry a lot of weight, often more than the Lord ever asked them to.
 Heaviness, put there by the expectations of others or their own drivenness.
 It’s so rewarding to see them begin to unload that weight as they step into the freedom God has for them.

 Another powerful aspect of coaching is the coachee is in charge of the agenda.
 They choose their goals and desired outcomes.
 The coach helps support them in reaching their goals through encouragement and accountability in a safe, nonjudgmental environment.The coach will work with the coachee on gaining new insights through various methods such as (but not limited to) active listening, brainstorming, values clarification, utilizing assessments, finding strengths, exploring any obstacles that keep the client from realizing their goals and developing new strategies for overcoming them.